alvidir/webcache/README.md

       - name: PUT
         enabled: false # block all PUT requests (405 - method not allowed)

-    cached: true # enable caching for the provided endpoints
+    cached: true # enable caching responses from the endpoints above
 ```

 > The webcache's configuration is static by default, meaning that once a config file is applied, any update on it will take no effect over webcache's configuration.
 To enable event's watching for any config file or directory, the environment variable `WATCH_CONFIG` must be set as _True_.